 Chronic renal failure, or chronic kidney disease (CKD), is a slow and progressive decline of kidney function.
-It’s usually a result of a complication from another serious medical condition.
+It's usually a result of a complication from another serious medical condition such as diabetes, high blood pressure or cardiovascular disease.
 Unlike acute renal failure, which happens quickly and suddenly, chronic renal failure happens gradually – over a period of weeks, months, or years – as the kidneys slowly stop working, leading to end-stage renal disease (ESRD).

 - removing waste products from the body, keeping toxins from building up in the bloodstream